TeamLab Planets Review: Is It Worth It?

 On Arrival

-At 9am we were let into the grounds and joined the official queue for the building.
+At 8.30am exactly, we were let into the grounds and joined the official queue for the building.
 There’s a sign that says which time slots are allowed to queue.

-We already had our stuff prepared, so we were able to put our bags and shoes in the locker quickly.
+We already had our stuff prepared, so we were able to put our bags and shoes in a locker quickly.
 The lockers are free and use a key that you keep with you.

 There are restrooms in the changing area, but I skipped them for now to save time.

-As we were fast to put our stuff away, there were only five people ahead of us when we entered the exhibit.
+As we were quick to put our stuff away, we were the first people to enter the exhibit!
+This was despite lots of people getting ahead of us after the video.

 Water Area